 I once had a team which practiced in an old small gym with a ceiling height no higher than 20 feet.
 That is a horrible place for volleyball practice, or so you would think!
 By working with our space, our passing was kept low in practice and the speed of our game was much quicker than most of our opponents.
 This team of mine was ranked #65 (which is deserving of at least one or two posts in the future) and won a non-power league tournament against an opponent ranked #9!
 Know your resources and use them to your advantage.

-Goals should be SMART goals (much is already written on this topic.
-I like this description) so you know if you are actually making progress towards accomplishing them.
+Goals should measurable in some way, so you know if you are actually making progress towards accomplishing them.
 They should also be adjustable so as you progress through the season and learn how your team is doing, you can make changes if need be.
-An example of the goals I like to use during the season relates to passing, serving and attacking percentages.
+An example of the goals I like to use during the season relate to passing, serving and attacking percentages.
 For my teams at the 14U level, I have found that my teams are most successful when we get 90% of our serves in, 85% of our attacks over the net, and 60% of the passes we make can be reached by the setter (my 90-85-60 rule).
 This will obviously vary depending on age and level, but this is what I stick by and it has worked for me.

 Other Team Goal Examples: